List of Tennessee Volunteers head football coaches

 Neyland is the leader in total number of seasons coached and games won, with 173 victories during his 21 years with the program.
 Barnhill has the highest winning percentage with .846.
-James DePree has the lowest winning percentage with .306.
+Jeremy Pruitt has the lowest overall winning percentage with .263 due to vacated wins brought on by NCAA investigation into the impermissible payment scandal during his time as head coach.
+James DePree has the lowest winning percentage with .306 based on overall wins and losses.
 Of the 23 head coaches who have led the Volunteers, Neyland, Wyatt, Dickey, Majors, and Fulmer have been inducted into the College Football Hall of Fame in Atlanta, GA.